Cyb3rNodes/aztec-network/README.md

 #

 ### CLI Method
-* 1- Update your CLI start command to use `--sequencer.validatorPrivateKeys` (see added `s`) instead of `--sequencer.validatorPrivateKey` if you want to run multiple validators.
+* 1- Update your CLI start command to use `--sequencer.validatorPrivateKeyss` (see added `s`) instead of `--sequencer.validatorPrivateKeys` if you want to run multiple validators.
   * The value of this should be a comma (`,`) separated list.

 * 2- Optional: Use `--sequencer.publisherPrivateKey` which will be the address the transactions are posted from.
 This means you only need to fund sepETH to this address if you run multiple validators.